FabianMeul/module-name-mapper/README.md

 ## Installation

-Installing touch-outside only takes a single command and you're ready to roll:
+Installing `module-name-mapper` only takes a single command and you're ready to roll:

 ```
 # with npm